annotorious/annotorious/README.md

 ![Aerial view of Schönbrunn Palace in Vienna annotated with Annotorious](/docs/images/splash-image.jpg "Aerial view of Schönbrunn Palace in Vienna annotated with Annotorious")

+> __IMPORTANT__ This repository is work in progress.
+I am building the next major release of Annotorious.
+If you
+> are looking for the most recent official release, [visit the main project homepage](https://annotorious.github.io).
+> Documentation in this Readme __is only for the upcoming alpha release!__

 # Annotorious 3

 Add image annotation functionality to any Web page with a few lines of JavaScript. 🚀 Easy to integrate 🎨 fully customizable 🪶 weighs less than 100kB.

-> __This repository is work in progress.__ We are building the next major release of Annotorious.
-If you are
-> looking for the most recent official release, [visit the main project homepage](https://annotorious.github.io).

 ## Getting Started